 When you have multiple forests, all forests must be reachable by a single Azure AD Connect sync server.
 You don't have to join the server to a domain.
 If necessary to reach all forests, you can place the server in a perimeter network (also known as DMZ, demilitarized zone, and screened subnet).

 The Azure AD Connect installation wizard offers several options to consolidate users who are represented in multiple forests.
 The goal is that a user is represented only once in Azure AD.
 There are some common topologies that you can configure in the custom installation path in the installation wizard.
 On the Uniquely identifying your users page, select the corresponding option that represents your topology.
 The consolidation is configured only for users.
 Duplicated groups are not consolidated with the default configuration.

 The default configuration in Azure AD Connect sync assumes:

 - Each user has only one enabled account, and the forest where this account is located is used to authenticate the user.
-This assumption is for both password sync and federation.
+This assumption is for password hash sync, pass-through authentication and federation.
 UserPrincipalName and sourceAnchor/immutableID come from this forest.

 - Each user has only one mailbox.